volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Can we work without internet connection or Wifi in station mode ? yes in softAP mode Refine softAP mode behavior

  Can we work without NTP server ?
-Yes (it could be temporary)
+Yes (it could be temporary down)

 See dedicated Excel file.
 ================================